nklayman/vue-cli-plugin-electron-builder/docs/guide/testingAndDebugging.md

 ## Debugging

+### Visual Studio Code

+See the [VSCode testing recipe](./recipes.md#debugging-with-vscode) for information on debugging the main and renderer process in [Visual Studio Code](https://code.visualstudio.com/).

 ### Renderer Process (Main App)

 You can debug the renderer process using [Vue Devtools](https://github.com/vuejs/vue-devtools).
 Vue Devtools are automatically installed for you (powered by [electron-devtools-installer](https://github.com/MarshallOfSound/electron-devtools-installer)).
+You can also use the [Chrome debugger](https://developers.google.com/web/tools/chrome-devtools/javascript/).

 ### Main Process (Background File)

-First, read [Electron's instructions](https://electronjs.org/docs/tutorial/debugging-main-process#command-line-switches) for debugging the main process.
+First, read [Electron's instructions](https://electronjs.org/docs/tutorial/debugging-main-process) for debugging the main process.
 Before launching Electron through your debugger, run `electron:serve` in debug mode with the `--debug` argument.
 This will prevent Electron from launching automatically and enable source map support.
-Make sure to set the background file `dist_electron/background.js`.
+Have Electron target your output directory (`dist_electron` by default) by passing it as an argument (ie `electron --inspect=5858 dist_electron`).

 ::: tip
-If you are testing with spectron, make sure to set `process.env.IS_TEST` to `true`.
+If you are testing with [Spectron](https://electronjs.org/spectron), make sure to set `process.env.IS_TEST` to `true`.
 This will prevent dev tools from being loaded which results in errors.
 :::

 ## Testing